AustinYam/SJSULookout/README.md

 5. Test the application.

-For the code structure, we have java classes, and each class links to a res folder that stores our xml files.
-We use Firebase as our data structure and each class implements with Firebase.}
+*For the code structure, we have java classes, and each class links to a res folder that stores our xml files.
+We use Firebase as our data structure and each class implements with Firebase.*